elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/basic-math-operators-in-javascript.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, We should only use increment/decrement with <strong>variables</strong>.
-Trying to use it on a value like 5++ gives an error.</div>
+  <div><strong>Interview Response:</strong> No, We should only use increment and decrement with variables.
+Trying to use them on a value like 5++, results in an error.</div>
   </div>
 </details>

 ---

-### Are operators ++ and -- placed before or after a variable?
+### Are decrement and increment operators placed before or after a variable?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The operators get placed before or after a variable.
-Before, the variable is a prefix position, and after the variable is the postfix position.</div><br />
+  <div><strong>Interview Response:</strong> The operators can be placed before or after a variable.
+Before the variable is defined as the prefix position, and after the variable is the postfix position.
-  <div><strong>Technical Response:</strong> The operators ++ and -- get placed before or after a variable.
-When the operator goes after the variable, it is in “postfix position”: counter++.
-The “prefix position” is when the operator goes before the variable: ++counter.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />